-Name: Anthony Scali
+Name Anthony Scali

-Title: Managing Director
+Title Managing Director

-Qualifications: BCom
+Qualifications BCom

-Anthony is Managing Director of Nick Scali Limited.
+Experience and expertise Anthony is Managing Director of Nick Scali Limited.
 Anthony joined the Company in 1982 after completing a Bachelor of Commerce degree at the University of New South Wales and has almost 40 years' experience in furniture retailing.

-Other current directorships: Nil.
+Other current directorships Nil

-Former directorships (last three years): Nil.
-Interests in shares: 11,039,474.
+Former directorships Nil

+Special responsibilities Nil

+Interests in shares 11,039,474

-'Other current directorships' included above are current directorships for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.
+Other current directorships included above are current directorships for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.

-'Former directorships (last 3 years)' included above are directorships held in the last three years for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.
+Former directorships (last 3 years) included above are directorships held in the last three years for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.